conda/governance/CODE_OF_CONDUCT.md

 If you believe someone is violating the code of conduct, please report this in a timely manner.
 Code of conduct violations reduce the value of the community for everyone.
 The conda Code of Conduct (CoC) Committee and the conda Organization take reports of misconduct very seriously and are committed to preserving and maintaining the welcoming nature of our community.

+> *Note: You are also encouraged to reach out to the conda Code of Conduct (CoC) Committee if you want clarification on something, if you notice some borderline behavior, or just have a concern.
+Send us a note at [conduct@conda.org](mailto:conduct@conda.org).*

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The conda CoC Committee commits to maintaining confidentiality with regard to the reporter of an incident.

 For possibly unintentional breaches of the code of conduct, you may want to respond to the person and point out this code of conduct (either in public or in private, whatever is most appropriate).
 If you would prefer not to do that, please report the issue to the conda CoC Committee directly.

 Take care of each other.
 Alert someone if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.